The Campbell-Morrison Land Case

 A very sad day for our beautiful Zimbabwe!

-Coffee bushes growing on Eggardon Hill Farm, Vumba, Rhodesia, 1976
+My photo of coffee bushes growing on Eggardon Hill Farm, Vumba, Rhodesia, 1976 – CW

-The site below will also give a good idea of how "freedom" is getting on in Zimbabwe today:
+The site below gives a good idea of how “freedom” is getting on in Zimbabwe today:

 More farms stolen this week